Boiling Lake, Dominica - Things to Do in Boiling Lake

 Insider Tips

-Start the Boiling Lake hike by 5-6 AM to avoid afternoon rains and have sufficient daylight for the return journey
+Start your hike by 6 AM to avoid afternoon weather changes and ensure adequate daylight for the challenging return journey through volcanic terrain

-Pack at least 3 liters of water per person and high-energy snacks as the 12-mile round trip is extremely demanding
+Pack at least 3 liters of water per person, high-energy snacks, and electrolyte supplements as the demanding hike and volcanic heat cause rapid dehydration

 Explore Activities in Boiling Lake